philmander/fetch/README.md

 Fetchify is a fork of Github's [window.fetch polyfill](https://github.com/github/fetch)

-It is primarily designed to be used within Node as part of a Browserify bundle.
+It is adapted to be used primarily within Node as part of a Browserify bundle.
 It is also tested and pluggable with various Promise implementations such as Bluebird and Q

-# window.fetch polyfill
+## window.fetch polyfill

 The global `fetch` function is an easier way to make web requests and handle responses than using an XMLHttpRequest.
 This polyfill is written as closely as